paulwizviz/go-web/docs/Arch.md

 ### `./internal`

 This folder contains skeleton Go source codes for the body your native or container apps.
-Please retain the folder `internal/server` and the Go files amd follow the Go coding conventions to extend your Go code.
+Please retain the folder `internal/server` and the Go files.

 ### `./web`